DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * `url` is a string that tells Python where to look for the file.
 We break it in two because it's too long to fit on one line.
 * `read_csv` is a Pandas function that reads csv files.
 The `pd.` before it tells Python it's a Pandas function; we established the `pd` abbreviation in the `import` statement.
 * The `df` on the left makes this an assignment:  we assign what we read to the variable `df`.

-[If the internet is down, or something else goes wrong, we can create the same dataframe from a dictionary:
+**Digression.** We won't do this often, but if the internet is down, or we want a simple example to experiment with, we can create data like this from a dictionary.
+Each pair in the dictionary consists of a variable name (the "key") and a list containing data (the "value").
+This code reproduces the output of the `read_csv` function above:
 ```python
 df = pd.DataFrame({'name': ['Dave', 'Chase', 'Spencer'],
                    'x1': [1, 4, 5], 'x2': [2, 3, 6], 'x3': [3.5, 4.3, 7.8]})
 ```
-The details aren't important, we'll do this only when we have to.]
+The details aren't important, we'll do this only when we have to.  **End digression.**

 So what does our read statement give us?
 What's in `df`?
 We can check its contents by adding the statement `print('\n', df)`.
 (The `'\n'` tells the print function to start printing on a new line, which makes the output look better.)
 The result is